kptdev/kpt/rollouts/docs/running-locally.md

 This doc will go through:

-- [Running in kind](#running-in-kind): How to run the controller and child clusters as Kind clusters.
+- [Running in kind](#running-in-kind): How to run the controller and target clusters as Kind clusters.
-- [Running locally with a KCC Cluster](#running-the-controller-locally-with-a-kcc-management-cluster): How to run the controller locally while connected to a KCC management cluster and child clusters.
+- [Running locally with a KCC Cluster](#running-the-controller-locally-with-a-kcc-management-cluster): How to run the controller locally while connected to a KCC management cluster and target clusters.

 There are also sample Rollout objects for each.